 Can I grow plumeria indoors?

-Yes, you can grow plumeria indoors as a houseplant.
-You can also keep it indoors during cold months.
+Yes, you can grow it indoors as a houseplant.
+You can also keep it indoors during cold tempertures.

 How fast do plumeria trees grow?